Bob Elias Hall of Fame announces four new inductees

 Varner also placed ninth in the 2009 World Championships, third at the 2008 U.S. Olympic Trials, and second at the 2016 Olympic Trials.

-Varner lives in State College, Pa.
-He is an assistant wrestling coach at Penn State University.
+Varner lives in State College, Pa., where he's an assistant wrestling coach at Penn State University.

-“What he did is a testament to Jake’s perseverance, mental toughness along with the physical toughness," said Jake's father Steve, who was on hand at Thursday's luncheon on behalf of Jake.
+“What he did is a testament to Jake’s perseverance, mental toughness, along with the physical toughness," said Jake's father Steve, who was on hand at the luncheon on behalf of Jake.
 "To be able to persevere and do what he’s done.
 Be able to participate in his passion that he’s found, not only as a competitor but now as a coach at Penn State.”

 Dennis Watkins